SFKia539/my-website/README.md

-# Shark Web
+# Shark Dev team

 ## Overview

-Shark Web is a simple, responsive website designed to provide users with information about various oceanic topics.
+Aqurmin Chaser is a simple, responsive website designed to provide users with information about various oceanic topics.
 The site features a hamburger menu for easy navigation, ensuring a seamless experience across different devices.

 ## Features